kevin-cheng90/tetris/README.md

 # tetris

-A tetris clone made from using python and pygame.
+A tetris clone made from python and pygame.
 To play, run view.py.